David Hamilton (architect)

-David Hamilton (11 May 1768 - 5 December 1843) was a Scottish architect based in Glasgow.
+David Hamilton (11 May 1768 – 5 December 1843) was a Scottish architect based in Glasgow.
 He has been called the "father of the profession" in Glasgow.

 Career

 Notable works include Hutchesons' Hall, Nelson Monument in Glasgow Green and Lennox Castle.
 The Royal Exchange in Queen Street is David Hamilton's best known building in Glasgow.
 It was completed in 1829, built around an existing mansion house dating from 1778.
 It now serves as the city's Gallery of Modern Art.

 In 1835, Hamilton came third in the competition to design the Houses of Parliament (London) and won £500.
 He was the only Scottish architect to win a prize for his entry.

 He is known to have been sculpted by both William Mossman and Patric Park.

 Thomas Gildard and John Thomas Rochead were trained by him.

-He was father-in-law to the architect James Smith and maternal grandfather of the infamous Madeleine Smith.
+He was father-in-law to the architect James Smith and maternal grandfather of the alleged murderer Madeleine Smith.